goharbor/harbor/docs/user_guide.md

 System-wide CVE whitelists apply to all of the projects in a Harbor instance.

-1. Go to **Configuration** &gt, **System Settings**.
+1. Go to **Configuration** > **System Settings**.
 1. Under **Deployment security**, click **Add**.
    ![System-wide CVE whitelist](img/cve-whitelist1.png)
 1. Enter the list of CVE IDs to ignore during vulnerability scanning.
    ![Add system CVE whitelist](img/cve-whitelist2.png)

    Either use a comma-separated list or newlines to add multiple CVE IDs to the list.
-1. Click **Add** to add the list.
+1. Click **Add** at the bottom of the window to add the list.
 1. Optionally uncheck the **Never expires** checkbox and use the calendar selector to set an expiry date for the whitelist.
    ![Add system CVEs](img/cve-whitelist3.png)
 1. Click **Save** at the bottom of the page to save your settings.

-After you have created a list, you can remove CVE IDs from the whitelist by clicking the delete button next to it in the list.
-You can click **Add** to add more CVE IDs to the list.
+After you have created a system whitelist, you can remove CVE IDs from the list by clicking the delete button next to it in the list.
+You can click **Add** to add more CVE IDs to the system whitelist.

 ![Add and remove system CVEs](img/cve-whitelist4.png)